-Domestic violence charges can leave you expelled from your own home, unable to see your kids or sleep in your own bed without a shred of proof.
-Because the state protects domestic violence accusers, defendants get kicked out of their own home without any say in the matter.
+Domestic violence charges can leave you expelled from your own home, unable to see your kids without a shred of proof.
+Because the state protects accusers, defendants get kicked out of their own home without any say in the matter.
 You'll have your day in court, but in the meantime, how do you protect yourself from accusations of domestic violence?

 What Do They Need to Prove?

 The state needs to prove two things: one, that the alleged victim was an intimate partner, a former intimate partner, or a co-parent.
 However, even a roommate can accuse you of domestic violence, regardless of gender or relationship.
-Two, the state needs to prove that you committed assault or battery against the alleged victim.
+Two, the state needs to prove that you committed the actual assault or battery.

 My Accuser Doesn't Want to Press Charges Anymore.
 Will the Case Get Dropped?

 Unfortunately, once you've been arrested for domestic violence, nothing short of dismissal by the judge will stop the case from going forward.
 Once someone gets the police involved, the case is under the state's authority; in other words, it doesn't matter what your accuser says.
 If the prosecutor sees enough evidence to convict, they will charge you.

 Domestic violence penalties in Michigan include:

 - First offense: Up to 93 days in jail and a fine of up to $500